SBoudrias/Inquirer.js/README.md

 #### Expand - `{type: 'expand'}`

 Take `type`, `name`, `message`, `choices`[, `default`] properties.
-(Note that default must be the choice `index` in the array.
+(Note that default must be the selected `index` in the array.
 If `default` key not provided, then `help` will be used as default choice)

 Note that the `choices` object will take an extra parameter called `key` for the `expand` prompt.
 This parameter must be a single (lowercased) character.
 The `h` option is added by the prompt and shouldn't be defined by the user.